 Jim Zorn isn’t afraid of new challenges — he relishes them.
-That’s why he’s XFL Seattle’s new coach and GM
+That’s why he’s XFL Seattle’s new coach and GM.

 “I thought, ‘Man, I love this,’ because I had the chance to touch the football every single play,” he said.
 “I loved the idea that I was kind of in charge of everything.”

 Zorn was not an instant star.
-He playing in one game as the quarterback of the sophomore team, but it was the only game the team won.
+He played in one game as the quarterback of the sophomore team, but it was the only game the team won.

 Zorn had success as a senior, having enough success to be an all-leauge player.
 But it wasn’t enough to get a scholarship, he said.